jkloeble/MiddlewareTechnology/README.md

 The PVL was not carried out with Spring Boot, but mainly with Python.
 The graphic shows which requirements have already been implemented and with which files .
 # Using CRUD

+# Future To-Dos
+- Database connection
+- Frontend to API
+- Create a .tar and .sh for the Docker Image